ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/FAQ.md

   * Ensure you do not have blank screen layout selected
   * If using 3 way switch try different position
   * If using FRSKY or other high frequency RSSI, unplug until resolved.
+  * Some stups require a consistent ground between camera and OSD video output

 ---